Veterinary Biomarkers, Inc.

 Our team has over 55 years of combined experience!

 Veterinary Biomarkers Inc. is owned and operated by Chris and Laura Chadwick.
-With decades of experience in protein purification and immunoassay development, they have developed and validated all of the SPARCL™ assays listed on this site.
+With decades of experience in protein purification and immunoassay development, they have developed and validated all of the products listed on this site.

-Veterinary Biomarkers was established in order to take advantage of SPARCL™ (Spatial Proximity Analyte Reagent Capture Luminescence)technology.
-SPARCL™ allows the development of rapid (30-minute) luminescence immunoassays that, unlike ELISA assays, do not require wash steps.
+Veterinary Biomarkers was established in order to take advantage of SPARCL™ (Spatial Proximity Analyte Reagent Capture Luminescence) technology.
+SPARCL™ allows the development of quick and simple VetBio-1 luminescence assays.

 Diagnostic Testing and More